-Example of an Operator's screen showing real time graph of OEE versus target, with Gantt chart of all stoppages, calls for help, engineer attendance and response times etc...
+Shown below is a typical OEE software example of an Operator's screen showing real time graph of OEE versus target, with Gantt chart of all stoppages, calls for help, engineer attendance and response times etc...

-How do I calculate OEE?OEE is calculated in the display.
-You simply connect power and pulse inputs for total made and total rejected.
+OEE is calculated in the display itself or in the software.
+If your display is a self-contained OEE version, you simply connect power and pulse inputs for total made and total rejected.
 You will also need to tell the display how many items your production line can produce in an hour, when operating at its peak of performance.

 The pulse signals can come from NPN or PNP sensors, PLC outputs etc.